-The meteorological parameters (temperature and relative humidity) influenceon trace gases is also examined.
-Figure 4a and b (top panel corresponds to CO2 and bottom panel represents CH4) shows the scatter plot of temperature vs. relative humidity as a function of GHGs during different seasons.
-Here, dailymean data is used instead of hourly mean data, to avoid the influence of the diurnal variations on correlations.
+The influence of meteorological parameters (temperature and relative humidity) on trace gases is also examined.
+Figure 7a and 7b (top panel corresponds to CO2 and bottom panel represents CH4) show the scatter plot of temperature versus relative humidity as a function of GHGs during different seasons.
+Daily mean data is used instead of hourly mean data, to avoid the influence of the diurnal variations on correlations.
 CO2 showed a positive correlation with temperature during all season except during winter.
-This negative correlation can be attributed to decrease in rate of photosynthesis.
+This negative correlation can be attributed to different response of photosynthesis rate to different air temperature.
 IPCC (1990) reports that many mid-latitude plants shows an optimum gross photosynthesis rate when temperature varied from of 20 to 35 °C. The rate of plant respiration tends to be slow below 20°C. However, at higher temperatures, the respiration rate accelerates rapidly up to a temperature at which, it equals the rate of gross photosynthesis and there can be no net assimilation of carbon.
 While CH4 showed a weak positive correlation with temperature during pre-monsoon and post-monsoon, while a weak negative correlation is observed during monsoon and winter.
-This indicates that regional air temperature doesn’t significantly influence seasonal variation of CH4 (Chen et al., 2015).
-Seasonal variation of GHG’s also showed an insignificantly negative correlation with relative humidity.
-A similar observation is also reported by Abhishek et al., (2014).
+This could be due to the rate of chemical loss reaction with OH is faster in summer and minimum in other seasons.
+A case study on CH4 sink mechanism has discussed in section 4.6.
+Seasonal variation of GHGs also showed an insignificantly negative correlation with relative humidity.
 One of the supporting argument can be in humid conditions, these stoma can fully open to increase the uptake of CO2 without a net water loss.
-Also, wetter soils can promote decomposition of dead plant materials, releasing natural fertilizers that help plants grow.
+Also, wetter soils can promote decomposition of dead plant materials, releasing natural fertilizers that help plants grow (Abhishek et al., 2014).

+Figure 8a and 8b illustrates the daily mean variation of GHGs with respect to soil moisture and soil temperature (Top panel represent the seasonal variation of CO2 w.r.t soil moisture and soil temperature, while bottom panel represent the seasonal variation of CH4 against the same parameters).
+It’s quite interesting to observe that GHGs behave differently w.r.t soil moisture during different seasons.
+CH4 shows a positive relationship during monsoon and post-monsoon and an inverse relationship exist during pre-monsoon and winter; while a reverse relationship exist for CO2.
+During wet season aeration is restricted (Smith et al. 2003) hence soil respiration is limited, which decrease CO2 flux.
+This can be one of the factors for low values of CO2 during monsoon months, during dry months soil may act as sink of CH.

 Influence of boundary layer height on GHGs mixing ratios

 The planetary boundary layer is the lowest layer of the troposphere where wind speed as a function of temperature plays major role in its thickness variation.
 It is an important parameter for controlling the observed diurnal variations and potentially masking the emissions signal (Newman et al., 2013).
-Since complete set of COSMIC RO data is not available during the study period, in this analysis we have analysed RO data from July 2013 to June 2014, along with simultaneous observations of GHG’s.
+Since complete set of COSMIC RO data is not available during the study period, in this analysis we have analysed RO data from July 2013 to June 2014, along with simultaneous observations of GHGs.
 Monthly variations (Figure not show) of BLH computed from high vertical resolution of COSMIC-RO data against CO2 and CH4 concentrations.
-Monthly BLH is observed to be minimum (maximum) during winter and monsoon (pre monsoon) seasons.
+Monthly BLH is observed to be minimum (maximum) during winter and monsoon (pre monsoon) seasons and it closely resembles with the air temperature pattern.
 The highest (lowest) BLH over study region was identified 3.20 km (1.50 km).
-An average monthly air temperature is maximum (minimum) of 29°C (20°C) during the summer (winter) months.
+A monthly average air temperature is maximum (minimum) of 29°C (20°C) during the summer (winter) months.